 - Techniques driven with repeatable tools and templates

-All our Critical Thinking tools and techniques are “how to” driven.
+Critical Thinking Tools and techniques are “how-to” driven.
 This enables you and your team to approach and execute an analysis without help from outsiders.
 They are all “process-based” and could, therefore, be used in any type of problem situation.

 - The established way to reduce any complex problem to a simplistic level

 Due to our experience with practitioners, we have found a robust way to reduce any seemingly complex incident situation to two factors; the most specific object and the most accurate fault.
-This will help you to reduce the initial complex issue to a simplistic investigation starting point.
+As a result, this will help you to reduce the initial complex issue to a simplistic investigation starting point.

 - The proven way to achieve a high level of sustained application

-We are not doing training for the sake of training, but always make sure we “implement” two other factors with you; embedding of template pieces into the existing process and settling for certain “rules of engagement” for using these templates and worked questions your daily interacts.
+Not doing training for the sake of training, but always make sure we “implement” two other factors with you; embedding template pieces into the existing process and settling for certain “rules of engagement” for using the templates and working questions in your daily interactions.

 - Knowing how to deal with “doing more with less”

-We know that most things in life are subject to the Pareto principle (20/80 rule).
-We ensure that you understand this thoroughly to use the KandF tools to exploit this phenomenon.
-We get you to focus on the 20% problems, which are responsible for 80% of the effort.
-This way you will able to address the underlying reasons and achieve an 80% result reducing time, effort and money in delivering results.
+Most things in life are subject to the Pareto principle (20/80 rule).
+So, it is important to ensure that you understand this thoroughly to use the KandF tools to exploit this phenomenon.
+We get you to focus on the 20% of problems, which are responsible for 80% of the effort.
+This way you will be able to address the underlying reasons and achieve an 80% result reducing time, effort and money in delivering results.

 - Recognition for being a professional problem solver